-optionName Description Database Specifies the database to be used for geocoding.
+Parameter Description Option.Database Specifies the database to be used for geocoding.
 Only databases that have been defined in the Management Console are available.
-DatabasePreference Specifies which geocoding databases to use.
+Option.DatabasePreference Specifies which geocoding databases to use.
 One of the following: PreferCustom Use both standard databases and custom databases, but give preference to candidates from custom databases.
 Use this option if you feel your custom database is superior to the standard database.
 PreferStandard Use both standard databases and custom databases, but give preference to candidates from standard databases.
 CustomOnly Use only custom databases.
 Ignore standard databases.
 StandardOnly Use only standard databases.
 Ignore custom databases.
 Both Use both standard databases and custom databases.
 In cases where candidates are returned from both, the standard database is preferred.
-Default. from an address da S5HPNTSCZA is a S5HPNTSCZU cor custom database have a "U" at the end of the result code.
-Results atabase have an "A" at the end of the match score.
-For example: match score that comes from an address database, while nes from a custom database.
-For more information, see Result tional Geocoding on page 49.
+Default.
+The results from a custom database have a "U" at the end of the result code.
+Result from an address database have an "A" at the end of the match score.
+For examp S5HPNTSCZA is a match score that comes from an address database, while S5HPNTSCZU comes from a custom database.
+For more information, see Resulting Codes for International Geocoding on page 45.

-optionName Description DatabaseSearchOrder The name of one or more database resources to use in the search process.
+Parameter Description Option.DatabaseSearchOrder The name of one or more database resources to use in the search process.
 Use the database name specified in the Management Console.
 You can specify multiple database resources.
 If you specify more than one database, list them in order of preference.
 The order of the databases has an effect when there are close match candidates from different databases.
 The close matches that are returned come from the database that is first in the search list.
 Close matches from lower ranked databases are demoted to non-close matches.
 You can also use the order of the databases to perform fallback processing if you have an both an address point database and a street-level database installed for the country.
 List the address point database first and the street database second.
 If the address cannot be geocoded to the address point level, the geocoder will attempt to geocode it to the street level.